Too often we, as fashion business owners, overlook the things we’re sure that we already know.

 We fall into the trap of believing that there are set answers to all of these things and we make the assumption that once we figure them out, we’re done.

 Assumptions are dangerous.
-They cause us to get lazy, to stop innovating, to stop experimenting, and ultimately to stifle growth.
+They cause us to get comfortable, to stop trying new things in business, and ultimately to stifle growth.

-So it’s important to challenge our assumptions on a regular basis.
+So it’s important to challenge your assumptions on a regular basis.

-We need to ask ourselves questions every day.
-One question that works really is, “Why?”
+You need to ask yourself questions every day.
+One question that really works is, “Why?”

 Why do you believe this certain thing about your customer?